Many of us celebrate St. Patrick’s Day, but not many folks know about St. Patrick and the origin of the holiday.

 Criticism of the Celebrations

 Saint Patrick’s Day celebrations in recent times haven’t escaped some derogatory behavior.
 Examples can include open drunkenness on the streets.
 At the same time, critics think the festivities have become too commercialized, straying from the festival’s purpose, which is the celebration of the saint and Ireland.
 Some people celebrate the day by wearing Leprechaun outfits.

 Parade officials banned members of the LGBT community from participating in the parades in New York and Boston.
 In 2014 and 2015, the bans ended.
-Even after that, LGBT people receive difficulty participating in the events.
+Even after that, LGBT people have difficulty participating in the events.

 By Mike O’Halloran